 The response can be presented in any way, e.g. through information technology, dance, art, drama, writing, music, spoken presentation or any combination of these.

-The winning teachers (and their authors) are invited to the UKLA Virtual International Conference from Friday 2 to Sunday 4 July 2021 as guests of the Association, honoured at the awards ceremony and invited to present a seminar at the conference.
+The winning teachers (and their authors) are invited to the UKLA International Conference in 2022 as guests of the Association, honoured at the awards ceremony and invited to present a seminar at the conference.